 }

-5. Write code to allow the user to move around the rooms, find the path, and print adjacency list.
+5. Write code to allow the user to move around the rooms and find the shortest path to another room.
+Have ASCII art that shows the user the directions they can move.

 To print the path, step through the Path ArrayList and print the RoomName.